 2007 World Series Champion, Julio Lugo Dead at 45

-By far, one of the most memorable highlights of Julio Lugo’s career was playing in the 2007 World Series.
-As always, Julio represented the Boston Red Sox as shortstop.
-The team, of course, came out victorious as the World Series Champions, annihilating the Colorado Rockies in the 4-game series!
+By far, one of the most memorable highlights of Julio Lugo’s career was playing in the 2007 World Series as shortstop for the Boston Red Sox.
+Lugo and the Sox came out victorious in that series, annihilating the Colorado Rockies in the 4-game series as World Series Champions!

 Rest in Peace, Julio Lugo.
 You will be sorely missed by fans and all who had the opportunity to play with you in the MLB.